 I had him build a garage for me, and a carport on the back of the garage, for a 23 foot travel trailer.
 He did the measuring, design, and layout.
 The evening they finished, I felt sorry for the guy as he supplied all the materials without asking for a deposit.
 I was not able to put the trailer under the carport due to the concrete needing time to cure, so I payed him in full when he was ready to leave.

 Sure enough, when the concrete was hard and I tried to put the trailer under the carport, I discovered he had made it too low, and the trailer wont fit under the roof.

 I called him to come back and view the carport, and he agreed it needed to be raised, and would get it handled.
 This was in October 2018.
 Now, he won’t return calls and obviously has no intention of fixing his mistake.
 Again, beware… just because someone is religious, doesn’t mean they are honest or upright.
 This guy made my ‘Do Not Patronize’ list.

 I ran into him at Lowe’s.
 He walked the other way with his head turned away as if he didn’t see me.
 I decided that this issue needed to be escalated in the Amish community.
-I talked to an elder and he recommended that I talk to John’s father.
+I talked to one of the local Amish Elders, and he recommended that I talk to John’s father.
 I brought photographs and a copy of the check along and discussed it with his father.
 Long story short, John was here today (September 13, 2019), just a few days after the conversation with his father, spent a few hours and resolved the issue… six weeks short of a year folks.
 Beware.